johnnyduo/838_gnosis/Readme.md

 ## Contract Addresses

-We have deployed our contracts on multiple chains including Optimism Goerli Testnet, Polygon zkEVM Testnet, Gnosis Testnet
+We have deployed our contracts on multiple chains including Optimism Goerli, XDC Apothem Testnet, Polygon zkEVM Testnet, Gnosis Chiado

+For XDC Apothem Testnet, contract addresses prefix (0x) can be replaced with "xdc" to be XDC address.

 ### 838.Earth Insurance System